-Christoph Knasmullner and Matt Mills: Barnsley sign duo on deadline day
+Christoph Knasmullner, Matt Mills and Oli McBurnie: Barnsley sign trio on deadline day

 Mills, 31, left Forest after a two-and-a-half-year stay to link up with the Tykes for the rest of the season.

-Mills has played extensively in the Premier League and Championship, with Manchester City, Reading and Leicester among his former clubs.
+McBurnie, 21, also joins the Tykes until the end of the season,

+Former Manchester City, Reading and Leicester man Mills had made 15 appearances for Forest this season.

-He is a timely replacement for Angus McDonald, who has left to join Hull City.
+His arrival follows the departure of centre-back Angus MacDonald, who has left to join Hull City.

-Austria under-19 international Knasmullner had spells at Bayern Munich, Inter Milan and Ingolstadt before moving to Admira.
+Austria Under-19 international Knasmullner had spells at Bayern Munich, Inter Milan and Ingolstadt before moving to Admira while McBurnie has made 12 appearances for Swansea City this season.

 Find all the latest football transfers on our dedicated page.